How to Safely Remove a Sink Clog

 Instead, reach for an ordinary plunger.
 Believe it or not, plungers are not just for toilets—they can be surprisingly effective in removing sink clogs as well.
 Look for a cup-shaped plunger (as opposed to a flanged plunger, which works best for toilets) that is wide enough to completely cover the sink drain.
 Next, remove the metal stopper or strainer from the sink.
 Remember, if reaching into backed-up water, always wear gloves (regular rubber gloves or disposable latex gloves work great) to ensure your safety.
 Make sure the sink is at least half full of water before placing the plunger entirely over the drain and moving it quickly up and down.
 Check to see if the sink is draining and repeat the motion as needed.

-Step Two: Using a Hand-Operated Drain Snake
+Step Three: Move On to a Hand-Operated Drain Snake

 If a plunger proves ineffective against a sink clog, you can try using a small, hand-operated drain snake.
 These are usually available at hardware supply stores for about $10 or less.
 A smaller version of a professional-grade drain snake, these mechanisms are fairly straightforward to operate.